RachelfromIreland/the-artful-rachel/README.md

 - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found [here](https://rachelfromireland.github.io/the-artful-rachel/).
-### Deployment Locally
+### Local Deployment
-In order to make a local copy of this project, you can clone it.
-In your IDE Terminal, type the following command to clone my repository:
+To make a local copy of this project, you can clone it.
+In your IDE Terminal, type the following command to clone the repository:

 git clone https://github.com/RachelfromIreland/the-artful-rachel.git

-# Future improvements
+## Future improvements
 - In the future, I would like the images in this project to grow as the browser page grows.
 I decided not to implement this at this time as the image quality is poor when they appear larger due to the resizing completed to fix a bug mentioned above.

 - Commit messages.
 I’m very new to coding and feel I can commit more frequently with more descriptive messages.

-# Credits
+## Credits
-## Content
+### Content
 - Inspiration for the footer as well as style elements cited within the code come from Code Institute’s Love Running project.

 - Elements of the CSS styling are directly inspired by my mentor Julia Konovalova’s [“Animal Shelter”](https://github.com/IuliiaKonovalova/animal_shelter/blob/main/gallery.html#L69C10-L73C25) project, these have also been cited in the code.